jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3) For the purpose of subsection (1), the Commissioner may treat a registered person as having made a supply of goods and services for a consideration of more than $225,000 if—
   (a) the person has made more than 1 supply and the sum of the consideration for each supply is more than $225,000 irrespective of whether each supply is one to which subsection (2) applies; and
   (b) the Commissioner considers that the person made more than 1 supply to avoid the application of subsection (1).

+### 19DB Optional accounting rule for supplies of taxable accommodation through electronic marketplaces
+(1) This section applies in relation to a supply of listed services described in subsection (2) for which a registered person must account, as applicable, for—
+  (a) output tax on the supply:
+  (b) input tax for a flat-rate credit related to the supply referred to in sections 8C(3)﻿(b)﻿(ii) and 20(3)﻿(de) that is passed on to an underlying supplier.
+(2) The services referred to in subsection (1) are— (a) a listed service referred to in section 8C(2)﻿(a) supplied through an electronic marketplace; and (b) other services that are closely connected to the listed service as described in section 8C(7).
+(3) The person may choose to account for tax payable on the supply in or before the taxable period that includes the date that is 7 days after the performance of the services is completed.
+(4) When the person chooses to account for tax payable on the supply under subsection (3), the accounting rules in section 19(1) to (3) do not apply in relation to the supply.

 **Records of supplies**